kcharles-ghub/azure-network-protocols/README.md

    - Observe ping requests and replies within Wireshark.

 5. **From the Windows 10 VM**
-   - Open the command line or PowerShell and attempt to ping a public website (such as www.google.com).
+   - Open the command line or PowerShell and attempt to ping a public website (such as www.google.com or www.cisco.com).
    - Observe the traffic in Wireshark.

 6. **Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM**